zslim/CC-Python-Practice/README.md

   * Be sure to exclude `.git` folders from copied material, we don't want nested git repos.
   * This can be done if you don't copy whole folders but create the folders in the repo by hand and then copy the files from your original folder by hand - without hidden objects like `.git`.
 4. Go back to the repo root folder (CC-codes) and do a `git pull`.
-5. Commit your changes (the usual way: `git add .` first and then `git commit-m "added my code"` or something.
+5. Commit your changes (the usual way: `git add .` first and then `git commit-m "added my code"` or something).
 6. Go `git push`

 You're done! \o/